nmwsharp/recipes/content/post/Butter Tandoori Chicken.md

 Preheat the oven broiler.

 Place a large dutch oven or pot on the stove over medium heat.
 Add the onion and neutral oil, cook for ~12 min until onion is turning golden.
-Add ginger and garlic, cook for 2min.
+Add ginger, garlic, and chiles, and cook for 2min.
 Add spices (garam masala, cumin, cayenne, and fenugreek leaves) and cook for 1min more, being careful not to let the spices burn.

 Add cashews and their liquid, gently deglaze the pan, then add tomatoes including liquid.
 Add 1 cup water, sugar, and salt.
 Use a spoon to roughly crush tomatoes.